 Singing is something the Bible commands us to do.
 We are far more often commanded to sing that almost anything else in the Bible.
 God built us to sing; we are designed for it.
 He invented music before He even created us, and we are specially crafted so that it powerfully impacts us as well as the spiritual realm.
 When we sing, we obey God’s command.
 But that’s not why we sing.

 Singing affects our emotions.
 Music bypasses our mental filters and stirs our passion.
 It challenges us to arise from the depths of our emotional slumber and coldness, fanning the flames of our hearts to burn brightly for the Lord.
 But that’s not why we sing.

-Worship through music is one of the few things that we know goes on in heaven.
-It’s powerful enough to shake heaven’s very gates.
+Worship is one of the few things that we know goes on in Heaven.
+It’s powerful enough to shake Heaven’s very gates.
 Music accompanied many major events in the Bible.
 It led God’s people forward in battle.
 Even Jesus’ birth was announced through song, as will be His triumphant return.
 But that’s not why we sing.

 We must not withhold from the Lord the glory that is due to Him from ourselves.

 That’s why we sing.